Chimdee/Self-Driving-Car/Project 4 - Behavioral Cloning/writeup_template.md

 Then I repeated this process on track two in order to get more data points.

 To augment the data sat, I also collected images from track 2.
-For example, here is an image that has then been flipped:
+For example, here is an image that has then been taken from the track 2:

 ![alt text][image5]

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had around 42200 number of data points.
+I then preprocessed this data by cropping out the lower part/exclusion of sky and mountains/ of the images.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.